krlun/QRef/README.md

     os.remove('xyz.lock')

-This implementation of `QRef` has been verified to work with `Phenix` versions 1.20.1-4487, 1.21-5207 as well as 1.21.1-5286.
+This implementation of `QRef` has been verified to work with `Phenix` versions 1.20.1-4487, 1.21-5207, 1.21.1-5286 as well as 1.21.2-5419.

 ### Scripts
 The scripts in the folder `scripts` should be placed somewhere accessible by `$PATH`.
 The shebang in the scripts might need to be updated to point towards wherever `cctbx.python` is located.

 ### Orca
 `Orca` can be found at [orcaforum.kofo.mpg.de](https://orcaforum.kofo.mpg.de) - follow their guide for installation.
-QRef has been verified to work with `Orca` version 5.0.4.
+QRef has been verified to work with `Orca` versions 5.0.4 and 6.0.0.

 ## Usage
 The general procedure to set up a quantum refinement job consists of